APB is a Global Speaker, Celebrity & Entertainment Agency

 Monica Taylor

-Director of Gender, Sexuality, and Women's Studies & Professor of Teacher Education at Montclair State University
+Director of Gender, Sexuality, and Women's Studies & Professor in the Department of Educational Foundations at Montclair State University

 Biography

-Monica Taylor is the Director of Gender, Sexuality, and Women’s Studies, a professor in the Department of Educational Foundations, as well as in the teacher education and teacher development doctoral program at Montclair State University.
+Monica Taylor is the Director of Gender, Sexuality and Women’s Studies, a professor in the Department of Educational Foundations, as well as in the Teacher Education and Teacher Development Ph.D. program at Montclair State University.
 She is the academic co-editor of The Educational Forum.
-She writes about feminist pedagogy, self-study, LGBTQ+ inclusive practices, teaching for social justice, and teacher leadership.
-Read More >
+She writes about feminist pedagogy, self-study, LGBTQ+ inclusive practices, teaching for social justice and teacher leadership.

-She has written three books—Our Bodies Tell the Stories: Using Feminist Research and Friendship to Reimagine Education and Our Lives with Myers Education Press in 2023, Playhouse: Optimistic Stories of Real Hope for Families With Little Children, published by Garn Press in 2017, and A Year in the Life of a Third Space Urban Teacher Residency: Using Inquiry to Reinvent Teacher Education, published by Sense Publishers in 2015—and edited Whole Language Teaching, Whole Hearted Practice: Looking Back, Looking Ahead, published by Peter Lang in 2007; Gender, Feminism, and Queer Theory in the Self-Study of Teacher Education Practices, published by Sense Publishers in 2014; and The 2nd International Handbook of Self-Study of Teaching and Teacher Education Practices, published by Springer in 2020.
+Monica is also the author of Playhouse: Optimistic Stories of Real Hope for Families With Little Children, published by Garn Press in 2017, and A Year in the Life of a Third Space Urban Teacher Residency: Using Inquiry to Reinvent Teacher Education, published by Sense Publishers in 2015.
+She has edited Whole Language Teaching, Whole Hearted Practice: Looking Back, Looking Ahead, published by Peter Lang in 2007; Gender, Feminism and Queer Theory in the Self-Study of Teacher Education Practices, published by Sense Publishers in 2014; and The 2nd International Handbook of Self-Study of Teaching and Teacher Education Practices, published by Springer in 2020.
 She is co–principal investigator of the WIPRO Science Education Fellows grant that supports science teacher leaders in five districts in New Jersey.

-She serves on the board of Planned Parenthood of Metro NJ and volunteers as an advocate for asylum seekers and voter protection.
-Her commitments to fighting sexism, heteronormativity, and racism manifest in all aspects of her life.
-Read Less ^
+Monica also serves on the board of Planned Parenthood of Metro New Jersey and volunteers as an advocate for asylum seekers and voter protection.
+Her commitments to fighting sexism, heteronormativity and racism manifest in all aspects of her life.

 Speech Topics

-Dr. Taylor describes what it means to embrace being sex positive, an attitude toward human sexuality where all consensual sexual activities, including LGBTQ+ activities, are considered healthy and pleasurable.
+Dr. Taylor invites adolescents/college students to consider how to develop sexual agency, where they reject gendered and sexual scripts, and develop autonomy for sexual decisions.
+She also shares what it means to embrace being sex-positive: an attitude toward human sexuality where all consensual sexual activities, including LGBTQ+ activities, are considered healthy and pleasurable.

 How Teachers Can Address Trauma in Classrooms